swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-5-track-model-evolutions-with-dvc/index.md

 dvc plots modify evaluation/plots/sklearn/confusion_matrix.json -x actual -y predicted -t confusion
 ```

-Push the changes to DVC and git.
+Push the changes to DVC and Git.

 ```sh
 # Upload the experiment data and cache to the remote bucket